 Meditation has a significant number of mental and physical benefits.
-Take, for example, the research showing that meditation can increase compassion; in one study, participants who used Headspace for three weeks increased compassion by 21%.
-Even if your meditation practice focuses inwardly, your kids will still reap the benefits because you’ll be better equipped to show them loving kindness in return.
+Take, for example, the research showing that meditation can increase compassion; in one study, participants who used Headspace for 3 weeks increased compassion by 21%.
+Even if our meditation practice focuses inwardly, our kids will still reap the benefits because we’ll be better equipped to show them loving kindness in return.

-Increased happiness and positivity are two additional benefits of meditation.
+Increased happiness and positivity are 2 additional benefits of meditation.
 One study showed that 10 days of Headspace resulted in a 16% increase in happiness and positive emotions.
-As a parent, you probably already know that your mood can be affected by your kids’ behavior.
-That’s why one of the best ways to cultivate your children’s happiness is to attend to your own, whether that’s through meditation or some other form of self-care.
+As parents, we probably already know that our moods can be affected by our kids’ behavior.
+That’s why one of the best ways to cultivate our children’s happiness is to attend to your own, whether that’s through meditation or some other form of self-care.

 For many parents, raising kids to be resilient when life inevitably knocks them down is a top priority.
 What’s the best way to teach resilience?
 By modeling it yourself, which is where meditation can help.
 Research shows that meditation increases resilience; in one study, participants who used the Headspace app for 30 days increased resilience by 11%.
 Parenting may give us a thick skin.
 Meditation makes it thicker.

-And, of course, many parents find that meditation helps them to manage stress, reduce anxiety, and cultivate peace of mind — all of which contributes to a low-stress environment, which helps kids thrive.
-Establishing a regular meditation practice is one of the best and consistent ways to teach your children how to cope with stress and other negative emotions.
+Many parents find that meditation helps them to manage stress, reduce anxiety, and cultivate peace of mind — all of which contributes to a low-stress environment, which helps kids thrive.
+Establishing a regular meditation practice is one of the best and consistent ways to teach our children how to cope with stress and other negative emotions.
 By modeling meditation as a self-care tool, we are effectively teaching the next generation to be kinder, calmer, more compassionate, and less caught up in their heads.
 We teach them to breathe, zoom out, and adopt a healthy perspective on life.

-This simple meditation — called the STOP method — can be used whenever you need a quick break from the chaos of parenting.
+This simple meditation called the STOP method can be used whenever we need a quick break from the chaos of parenting.
 Or, it can even work as a family meditation to wind down from the day together.
-It helps you let go of stress or whatever else is bothering you at the moment, so you can be more present with the people around you.
+It helps us let go of stress or whatever else is bothering us at the moment, so we can be more present with the people around us.

 Here’s how it works:

-Pause whatever you are doing.
+Stop.
+Pause whatever you're doing.
 You can even sit down in a comfortable position.